 AWS Volume Based Discounts Services Pricing Table

-To get these discounted rates, it’s crucial to plan your usage and commit to a one-year or longer-term contract.
+To get these discounted rates, you need to understand AWS volume pricing.
+It is also crucial to plan your usage and commit to a one-year or longer-term contract.
 As illustrated, opting for reserved instances can result in significant discounts—often up to 30% or more—compared to on-demand pricing.

 Please note that the above table does not take into account other configurations or additional charges.
 For getting a comprehensive pricing estimate, we recommend using the AWS Pricing Calculator.